tbg/tbg.github.io/_posts/2014-11-10-golang-static-linking.md

 *At [Cockroach](https://github.com/cockroachdb/cockroach), we write a lot of tests, which is great and absolutely necessary: Building a CP ([consistent and partition-tolerant](http://en.wikipedia.org/wiki/CAP_theorem)) distributed system (like [Cockroach](https://github.com/cockroachdb/cockroach)) without getting everything exactly right just gives you another system without any guarantees.
 Below I'll describe what I did to build both our main binary and our tests (!) statically, and how far I got.*

+  **Edit (04/11/2015)**: Ever since Go 1.4 came around, this article has been slightly outdated.
+A change in 1.4 altered the behaviour of the `-a` flag such that it would not rebuild the standard library.
+Consequently, the `netgo` tag did not have the desired effect any more.
+There are various discussions about this to be found online, and luckily there's an easy fix: just add the `-installsuffix netgo` parameter to your go build flags.
+That causes the packages to be built in `${GOROOT}/pkg/<arch>_netgo` instead, causing the `-a` flag to behave as it should.

 **TL;DR: `-a` is surprisingly useful.**

 Our codebase is mostly [Go](http://golang.org/), but with a number of references to C++.
 The result of a successful build is a single binary, and we want users to be able to deploy this binary right away without having to setup a build toolchain or making sure that they have the right libs we link against.